tagoro9/fotingo/README.md

 The command line supports the following commands:

 * `fotingo --help` - to display usage information.
 * `fotingo start <issue-id>` - to start working on an issue.
 Additional options available via `fotingo start -h`.
 * `fotingo review` - to submit the current issue for review.
 Additional options available (e.g. adding labels, not using an issue tracker) by using `fotingo review -h`.
 * `fotingo release <release-id>` - to create a release with the issues mentioned in the current branch.
 Additional options available (e.g specifying more issues to include in the release) by using `fotingo release -h`.

-As of today, SSH  is the only supported authorization type for communicating with Github.
+As of today, SSH is the only supported authorization type for communicating with GitHub.
 Your SSH key should be loaded into the SSH agent (i.e. `ssh-add -k path-to-private-key`).
 Also, fotingo cannot communicate with remotes via HTTPS.

-In order to use the tool, you need to have a password for JIRA.
+In order to use the tool, you need to have a password for Jira.
 Using SSO with your Google account will not work; you will have to create a generic user with a set password.

-The first time the tool is run, it will ask for all the needed data to run.
-That includes:
+The first time the tool is run, it will ask for all the needed data.
+This includes:

-* A github personal access token.
+* A GitHub personal access token.
 You can create one [here](https://github.com/settings/tokens).
 Only *repo* permissions are needed.
-* The default github account owner of the repositories.
+* The default GitHub account owner of the repositories.
-* THe root to your Jira service.
+* The root to your Jira service.
-* It will try to infer the ids of the issue status steps in jira.
+* It will try to infer the ids of the issue status steps in Jira.
 This depends on how the Jira workflows have been configured.
 Accessing them through the API requires admin access, so it is not implemented for now.
-If you wanna get them, you can read more aboutit [here](https://docs.atlassian.com/jira/REST/cloud/#api/2/issue-getIssue).
+If you want to get them, you can read more about it [here](https://docs.atlassian.com/jira/REST/cloud/#api/2/issue-getIssue).
 In case it cannot infer the values, you will need to provide the ids for the workflow status that represent the Backlog, To Do, In Progress and In Review steps.
 * Your Jira username and password.

-fotingo can be used to create pull requests in github without having to connect it to jira.
+fotingo can be used to create pull requests in GitHub without having to connect it to Jira.
 If you want to create a PR of the current branch you can just run `fotingo review -s`.
-The default base branch for pull requests is *master*, but that can be overwritten by modifying the config files or using the `-b` option.
+The default base branch for pull requests is *master*, but that can be overridden by modifying the config files or using the `-b` option.

 ### Issue types

 The first time the tool connects with Jira, it will fetch all the possible issue types and save them in the config file under `jira.issueTypes`.
-It will also associate a short name to any of these types.
-By default, the short name will be the first letter of the name, except for stories that it will be *f* and for tasks, which will be *c*.
+It will also associate a short name with all of these types.
+By default, the short name will be the first letter of the name, except for stories (*f*) and tasks (*c*).

 ### Customizing branch names

 The default branch name fotingo creates can be overriden in the config file by setting a template under `jira.templates.branch` and using `{` and `}` to interpolate the deseired data.
 The data that is currently passed to the template is the following:

 * `issue.shortName`.
-The a short name that represents a Jira issue type (e.g. *f* for features).
+A short name that represents a Jira issue type (e.g. *f* for features).
 * `issue.key`.
 The key of the issue.
 * `issue.sanitizedSummary`.
-This is the summary of the issuebut sanitized so a branch name can be created with it.
+This is the summary of the issue, sanitized for use as a branch name.

 An example config file with a custom branch name may look like this: